 I just made these blocks, I used a RotoZip tool with a masonry bit (used for tile work) to drill the hole.
-It was fast and easy, about 5 minutes.
-I stand my blocks on end, drilling on the side for the hole.

 When making glass block lights, I remove the icky wax-like substance by using a 4 inch razor blade in a "safety scraper".
 You can purchase this item and the refill blades for a low cost, along with the glass blocks at places like Lowe's.